openSUSE/machete/README.md

     require "machete"

+You can now use one of two methods Machete offers: `Machete.matches?` and `Machete.find`.

-Machete has just one entry point: the `Machete.matches?` method.
-It matches a Rubinus AST node against a pattern:
+The `Machete.matches?` method matches a Rubinus AST node against a pattern:

     Machete.matches?('foo.bar'.to_ast, 'Send<receiver = Send<receiver = Self, name = :foo>, name = :bar>')
     # => true